Juliankimmm/Juliankimmm/README.md

 # Hi there, I'm Julian Kim! 👋

-I am a student-athlete at Case Western Reserve University, passionate about software engineering and creating solutions that make people's lives easier.
+I am a student-athlete at Case Western Reserve University, passionate about software engineering and creating solutions that make people's lives easier or just a little bit more enjoyable.

 ## 🚀 Projects